 Indicate the VAT price toggle

 Most people expect to see the prices mentioned are VAT exclusive, as much as this may go either way; it is advised to include the VAT for excellent customer experience.
-Doing so reduces chances of clients going through the trouble of finding a VAT calculator elsewhere.
+Doing so reduces the chances of clients going through the trouble of finding a VAT calculator elsewhere.
 Try it today.

 Advanced search algorithm